nikitavoloboev/data/databases/blockchain/blockchain.md

 - [chain-registry](https://github.com/cosmos/chain-registry) - Contains a chain.json and assetlist.json for a number of cosmos-sdk based chains.
 - [Exonum](https://github.com/exonum/exonum) - Extensible open-source framework for creating private/permissioned blockchain applications.
 - [Foundations of Blockchains - YouTube](https://www.youtube.com/playlist?list=PLEGCF-WLh2RLOHv_xUGLqRts_9JxrckiA)
+- [Futures Spun And Stolen In The Metaverse](https://www.noemamag.com/line-go-up/) - Art has always been toy money for the rich to play with.
+We made it faster. ([Tweet](https://twitter.com/timmaughan/status/1494686636659064838))